longplu/expensive-mtg/README.md

 # Magic the Gathering Cards More Expensive than an iPhone Pro

-A simple web app for displaying 6 random mtg cards from the scryfall API that are over $1000 USD
+A simple web app for displaying the top 6 mtg cards from the scryfall API that are over $1000 USD

 ## Technologies USED